 TripAdvisor makes money from click-based advertising, subscription services, commissions, sponsored placements, listing fees, and reservation fees.

 The firm classifies its income into 3 distinct categories, namely Hotels, Media & Platform, Experiences & Dining, and Other.
-Let’s take a closer look at what all of these entail.

 Hotels, Media & Platform